MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/convert-app-service-in-process.md

 The second change is to move the service logic from its separate background task project into methods that can be called from **OnBackgroundActivated()**.

 Now your application can directly run your App Service.
 For example, in App.xaml.cs:
+NOTE: The code below is not the same as that example 1 (out-of-process service).
+The code below is just a sample.
+For consistency, use the app service code from Example 1 instead of the code below.

 ``` cs
 using Windows.ApplicationModel.AppService;